vivekd16/agentic/docs/Building_Agents.md

 Optional parameters to your agent include:

-    max_tokens - The maximum number of tokens to generate on each completion debug - The debugging level you want the agent to observe memories - A list of facts to inject into the Agent's context for every session
+    max_tokens - The maximum number of tokens to generate on each completion memories - A list of facts to inject into the Agent's context for every Run

 See [models](./Models.md) for information on using different models.